chaevsfe/email-to-discord/README.md

-# Email to Discord Forwarder
+# Email Code to Discord Forwarder

 A Python script that monitors an email inbox and forwards Netflix emails to a Discord channel via webhook.